ImageMagick/Usage-Markdown/windows/index.md

 For example "`-resize 100x100^>`"
     -   Similarly the 'internal fit resize' flag '`^`' needs to be doubled to become '`^^`'.

--   UNIX shell escaping backslashes '`\`' are not needed to escape parenthesis '`()`' or exclamation marks '`!`'.
+-   Unix shell escaping backslashes '`\`' are not needed to escape parenthesis '`()`' or exclamation marks '`!`'.

--   Otherwise the UNIX shell escaping backslashes '`\`' will need to be replaced with a circumflex '`^`' character, when that escape characters such as '`<`' and '`>`'.
+-   Otherwise the Unix shell escaping backslashes '`\`' will need to be replaced with a circumflex '`^`' character, when that escape characters such as '`<`' and '`>`'.
      For example: "`-resize 100x100\>`" will become "`-resize 100x100^>`".

 -   In DOS batch files, the percent '`%`' character also has a special meaning as it references to the command line parameters.
-For example `%1, %2, ...` (in UNIX shell a '$' sign is used for the same general meaning).
+For example `%1, %2, ...` (in Unix shell a '$' sign is used for the same general meaning).
 In a DOS batch file, single percent signs (as they appear in the "`FOR` command") will need to be doubled to '`%%`' ImageMagick itself generally only looks to see if a percentage sign is present, and does not care if more than one has been given.
 So unless it is part of a text label or comment string, doubling all percent signs generally does not hurt.

 -   Keep in mind that Windows filenames can include space characters.
-Spaces can also be used under UNIX but are not so common.
+Spaces can also be used under Unix but are not so common.
 Such filenames which may contain spaces have to be included in double quotes `"file     name.jpg"` or `"file name".jpg`.
     A filename passed to a script or batchfile via Drag & Drop or SendTo as a command line parameter needs special attention, as it is passed to the script without quotes, if it doesn't contain space characters, and with quotes when it does.

--   Comments in UNIX shell scripts start with an unquoted '`#`' anywhere in a line and continue to the end of the line.
+-   Comments in Unix shell scripts start with an unquoted '`#`' anywhere in a line and continue to the end of the line.
 Color settings (such as "`#FF0000`" for a red color) will often be quoted with to remove this special meaning.
 This quoting is not needed under DOS, but using double quotes '`"`" around them does not matter and should be kept.